 Designed Better Extended: CCP Theater

-Are Adefuin Design Studio's architectural and interior design interventions respectful of the heritage and design pedigree of the CCP?
+Adefuin Design Studio's architectural and interior design interventions for the Cultural Center of the Philippines

 January 1, 2018